galderz/fibula/README.md

       Doing this will require fixing the forking to avoid errors related to writing to same native image config file Once that is fixed, maybe default to running with only 1 fork and 1 warmup and 1 measurement fork, because that should be enough
 - [ ] Fix resolution of `mvn` and `java` by the bootstrap process
-- [ ] Pass in benchmark information (rename to info or benchmarkInfo or benchmark) as is to runner Doing this might reduce the need for Cli except for those parameters not in the info itself
 - [ ] Support running single benchmark with multiple methods (basic!)
-- [ ] Use jmh-samples instead of duplicating the samples This means you need to be able to run individual benchmark files...etc
+- [ ] Support selecting which benchmark to run (right now hardcoded)
 - [ ] Add benchmark with multiple methods (would be supported by running jmh-samples) E.g. JMHSample_02_BenchmarkModes
 - [ ] Add a record equals/hashCode benchmark